Hummus is a popular condiment in the Middle East and in the Far East… and is usually eaten with a some form of flat bread.

 Heat a large frying pan or griddle, either seasoned cast iron or a good non-stick finish.
 Heat your oven to 500 degrees.
 Take 1 piece of dough at a time and roll it out on a floured surface till it is about 8-10 inches across and less than 1/4 inch thick.
 Lay it on the hot griddle and cook it over a medium heat for 4-5 minutes.
 It will puff up in places or all over, and there will be some brown spots on each side as you flip it.
 Slide a spatula under the naan and transfer it to the oven, directly onto the rack, for a minute or two, just till it finishes puffing up into a balloon and begins to color lightly on top.
-Remove naan from the oven and brush it lightly with melted butter.
+Remove naan from the oven and brush it lightly with melted vegan butter or olive oil.

 The Perfect Bite